Kolmogorov complexity and the Recursion Theorem: Completions of Peano arithmetic

-One might ask whether one can strengthen condition (3) in Theorem~\ref{pacharacterization} and actually compute a string of maximal plain Kolmogorov complexity for every length $n$ from any PA-complete oracle.
+One might ask whether one can strengthen condition (2) in Theorem~\ref{pacharacterization} and actually compute a string of maximal plain Kolmogorov complexity for every length $n$ from any PA-complete oracle.
 The answer to this question is that it depends on the universal machine on which the plain complexity is based.
 That is, for every r.e.\ oracle $B$ one can compute a corresponding universal machine which makes this problem hard not only for PA but also for~$B$.

-\begin{thm} For every recursively enumerable oracle $B$ there is a universal machine $U_B$ such that the following two conditions are equivalent for every oracle $A$: \begin{itemize} \item $A$ has PA-complete degree and $A \geq_T B$. \item There is a function $F \leq_T A$ such that for all $n$ and for all $x \in \{0,1\}^n$, $F(n) \in \{0,1\}^n$ and $C_B(F(n)) \geq C(x)$, where $C_B$ is the plain Kolmogorov complexity based on the universal machine $U_B$. \end{itemize} \end{thm}
+\begin{theorem} For every recursively enumerable oracle $B$ there is a universal machine $U_B$ such that the following two conditions are equivalent for every oracle $A$: \begin{itemize} \item $A$ has PA-complete degree and $A \geq_T B$. \item There is a function $F \leq_T A$ such that for all $n$ and for all $x \in \{0,1\}^n$, $F(n) \in \{0,1\}^n$ and $C_B(F(n)) \geq C_B(x)$, where $C_B$ is the plain Kolmogorov complexity based on the universal machine $U_B$. \end{itemize} \end{theorem}

 \begin{proof} Given any universal machine $U$ and r.e.\ set $B$, the value $U_B(p)$ takes the first case where there is a $q$ satisfying the corresponding condition: \begin{itemize} \item If $p=0q$ and $U(q)$ is defined and has output $x$ and $|x|>|p|+2$ then $U_B(p) = x$. \item If $p = 10q$ and $q \in \{0,1\}^*\cdot \{0\}$ and $|q| \in B$ then $U_B(p) = q$. \item If $p = 110q$ and $q \in \{0,1\}^*\cdot \{1\}$ then $U_B(p) = q$. \item If $p = 1110q$ then $U_B(p) = q$. \item In all other cases, $U_B(p)$ is undefined. \end{itemize} First it is verified that $U_B$ is a universal machine.
 If $C(x) \geq |x|-3$ then $C_B(x) \leq C(x)+7$ since $U_B(1110x)=x$ and $C_B(x) \leq |x|+4$ for all $x$.
 If $C(x) < |x|-3$ then there is a program $q$ with $U(q)=x \wedge |q| < |x|-3$.
 Taking $p = 0q$, one has $|x|>|p|+2$ and $U_B(p) = x$.
 So $C_B(x) \leq C(x)+1 \leq C(x)+7$ again.
 Thus $U_B$ is a universal machine and $C_B$ a legitimate choice for the plain Kolmogorov complexity.